LaurenAtkisnon/CSC340-Final-Project/README.md

 Timothy:
 * Allows for any number of connections.
+* Currently a minimum of 4 players is needed to start
 * Players spawn at random locations.
 * Players will be spectators if the game is already started.
 * Game resets 10 sec after game over.